Why size matters: Saltationism, creativity, and the reign of the DiNOs

 His stance is patently unfair.
 Thomas Huxley famously criticized Darwin for championing too gradualist a view of phenotypic evolution.
 Today’s Darwinists accept Huxley’s criticism . . .
 Horizontal gene transfer, symbiotic genome fusions, massive genome restructuring (to remarkably little phenotypic effect in day lilies and muntjac deer), and dramatic phenotypic changes based on only a few amino acid replacements are just some of the supposedly non-Darwinian phenomena routinely studied by Darwinists.

 That is “today’s Darwinists” don’t agree with Darwin, but with saltationists, but they still get to call themselves Darwinian gradualists.
 How does that work?
-Read Dean’s last sentence.
+Read Dean’s last sentence to understand the wishy-washy thinking behind this.
 Dean is implying that if someone who wears the Darwin label studies horizontal gene transfer, then the Darwin label automatically transfers to that phenomenon, regardless of whether it is consistent with Darwin’s stated views.
 Think about it.

 - Person P is sympathetic to theory T.